Team

 Wen Wen, PhD

-Postdoctoral Fellow
+Postdoctoral Associate

-Wen is a Postdoctoral Fellow, and her major research interest is aging and memory.
+Wen is a Postdoctoral Associate, and her major research interest is aging and memory.
 Wen received her BS from Beijing Normal University and PhD from Peking University.
 Her PhD focused on the neural mechanisms of attentional control, especially how humans ignore distractors based on attentional templates in working memory and long-term memory.
 Her work also involved how high-level factors, such as learning and expectation, modulate the inhibition process.

 Chris Gill